hvag/blog/activedirectory.md

 Okay, we can now start building the Domain Controllers.

+I'm unable to think of any good reason to go with an Empty Root design so we'll go with a single domain forest.
+And, there is this on [TechNet](https://blogs.technet.microsoft.com/askds/2010/05/07/friday-mail-sack-tweener-clipart-comics-edition/#adempty){:target="_blank"}

 **Security Note** - Let's isolate the AD and other control servers to the PRIV2 subnet (security boundary).
 We will initially allow all traffic between the servers on this subnet.
 Additional lock-down is pending.

 ### instance-windows-DCs.tf - Looks like a candidate for conversion to a module